-The university references IRS Publication 463 (Travel, Entertainment, Gift, and Car Expenses) for the definition of domestic-travel incidental expenses and the U.S. Department of State for the definition of foreign-travel incidental expenses.
-LODGING Lodging expenses are normally reimbursed when authorized campus personnel determine that the traveler would not reasonably be expected to return to his or her residence between work shifts.
-Generally, lodging is reimbursed at actual cost up to per diem rates.
-Exceptions to per diem maximum may be granted with appropriate justification.
-Common exceptions include: - Conferences - Traditionally high-cost locations (e.g., New York City; Washington, DC; San Francisco Bay Area; Boston; Seattle) - Cities where a per diem hotel is not available within a reasonable distance [e.g., twenty (20) minute drive] of the primary business location [1] Lodging Receipts Requirements Receipts for lodging are required and must show the following:
+Lodging expenses are normally paid/reimbursed when authorized campus personnel determine that the traveler would not reasonably be expected to return to their residence between work shifts.
+Generally, lodging is paid/reimbursed at actual cost up to per diem rates.
+Exceptions to per diem maximum may be granted with appropriate justification and supervisor approval.
+Common exceptions include:

+- Conferences - Traditionally high-cost locations (e.g., New York City; Washington, DC; San Francisco Bay Area; Boston; Seattle) - Cities where a per diem hotel is not available within a reasonable distance [e.g., twenty (20) minute drive] of the primary business location

+[1] Lodging Receipts Requirements

+Receipts for lodging are required and must show the following: